rhos-infra/devnest/README.md

-# Jenkins Node Tool
+# Devnest Tool

-A simple CLI to manage "reservations" for the nodes.
+A simple CLI to manage "reservations" for the hardware in devnest.

 The primary use case for this tool is to reserve Jenkins node for debugging and development work.